 Once you reach the top and see tall grass, walk to the right (there is wild, untamed grass on the left and straight ahead through which walking is almost not possible).
 You will pass an old dargah almost immediately.
 Take a right a few steps here and you will see the temple surrounded by the water tank (takes about 15 mins).
-The total time take from Pindi Haud to this temple will be around 40 minutes.
+The total time taken from Pindi Haud to this temple will be around 40 minutes.

 Spend some time here and return to Pali on the same trail.

-By road (own vehicle):
+By road (own vehicle)

 On the Mumbai-Pune Expressway, take the exit for Khopoli (Imagica exit).
 Drive beyond Imagica for 40 km till you reach Pali village.
 Drive to Ballaleshwar Pali temple.
 The parking is 500 m from the temple.

 Once you reach Pali village, locals can be asked for directions to the temple.
 It is a very well-known temple.
 Alternately, GPS directions can be followed to the temple.
-There aren’t directions to the temple but temple is at a height and at all junctions (encountered only 2) the road with an upward gradient needs to be followed.
+There aren’t directions to the temple but the temple is at a height and at all junctions (encountered only 2) the road with an upward gradient needs to be followed.

-By road (bus):
+By road (bus)

 State buses from Mumbai towards Kolad or Kudali.